visit-dav/visit/src/doc/cli_manual/functions.rst

     Quantitative Analysis chapter.
 You can get also get a list of queries that can be executed over time using 'QueriesOverTime' function.
-    Since queries can take a wide array of arguments, the Query function takes either a python dictorary or a list of named arguments specific to the given query.
+    Since queries can take a wide array of arguments, the Query function takes either a python dictionary or a list of named arguments specific to the given query.
 To obtain the possible options for a given query, use the GetQueryParameters(name) function.
 If the query accepts additional arguments beyond its name, this function will return a python dictionary